One World Trade Center: Design evolution

-The original design went through significant changes after The Durst Organization joined the Port Authority of New York and New Jersey as the project's co-developer in 2010.
+The original design went through significant changes after The Durst Organization joined the PANYNJ as the project's co-developer in 2010.

 The 185 ft tall base corners were originally designed to gently slope upward and have prismatic glass.
 The corners were later squared.
 In addition, the base's walls are covered in 4,000 vertical glass fins.
 Each fin measures 13 ft tall and is placed upon a grid of horizontal stainless steel strips measuring 8 in wide.

 The spire was originally to be enclosed with a protective radome, described as a "sculptural sheath of interlocking fiberglass panels".
 The radome-enclosed spire was then changed to a plain antenna.
 Douglas Durst, the chairman of The Durst Organization, stated that the design change would save $20 million.
 SOM strongly criticized the change, and Childs said: "Eliminating this integral part of the building's design and leaving an exposed antenna and equipment is unfortunate ...
 We stand ready to work with the Port on an alternate design."
-After joining the project in 2010, The Durst Organization had suggested eliminating the radome to reduce costs, but the proposal was rejected by the Port Authority's then-executive director, Christopher O. Ward.
+After joining the project in 2010, The Durst Organization had suggested eliminating the radome to reduce costs, but the proposal was rejected by the PANYNJ's then-executive director, Christopher O. Ward.
 Ward was replaced by Patrick Foye in September 2011.
-Foye changed the Port Authority's position, and the radome was removed from the plans.
+Foye changed the PANYNJ's position, and the radome was removed from the plans.
 In 2012, Douglas Durst gave a statement regarding the final decision: "(the antenna) is going to be mounted on the building over the summer.
 There's no way to do anything at this point."

 The large triangular plaza on the west side of One World Trade Center was originally planned to have stainless steel steps descending to West Street, but the steps were changed to a terrace in the final design.
 The terrace can be accessed through a staircase on Vesey Street.
 The terrace is paved in granite, and has 12 sweetgum trees, in addition to a block-long planter/bench.
 Durst also removed a skylight from the plaza's plans; the skylight was designed to allow natural light to enter the below-ground observation deck lobby.
 The plaza is higher than the adjacent sidewalk.
-Patrick Foye, the executive director of the Port Authority, said that he thought that the changes were "few and minor".
+Patrick Foye, the executive director of the PANYNJ, said that he thought that the changes were "few and minor".

-A contract negotiated between the Port Authority and The Durst Organization states that The Durst Organization will receive a $15 million fee and a percentage of "base building changes that result in net economic benefit to the project".
+A contract negotiated between the PANYNJ and The Durst Organization states that The Durst Organization will receive a $15 million fee and a percentage of "base building changes that result in net economic benefit to the project".
 The specifics of the signed contract give Durst 75% of the savings (up to $24 million) with further returns going down to 50%; 25%; and 15% as the savings increase.